jzrake/ndarray-v2/README.md

 if ((A == B) | nd::all()) { ... }
 ```

-Determine if any two are unequal:
+Determine if any two elements are unequal:
 ```C++
 if ((A != B) | nd::any()) { ... }
 ```